stackotter/swift-bundler/README.md

 To open the package in Xcode, just run `open Package.swift`, or use Finder to open `Package.swift` with Xcode.

+## Apps made with Swift Bundler

+- [Delta Client](https://github.com/stackotter/delta-client) — A Minecraft: Java Edition compatible Minecraft client written from scratch in Swift

+If you have an app made with Swift Bundler, make a PR to add it to the list!
+I'd love to hear about it.

 ## Contributing

 Contributions of all kinds are very welcome!
 Just make sure to check out [the contributing guidelines](CONTRIBUTING.md) before getting started.